Continue with Facebook

 Talk to a dermatologist about treatment options.
 Itching from HS is frustrating, but relief is possible.
 Try these tips, and find what works for you.
 Learn more and connect at myHSteam.com.

-Washing regularly can help reduce bacteria on your skin and may prevent or reduce flare-ups of hidradenitis suppurativa.
-That can help reduce itchiness.
-Be mindful of what soap or cleansers you use on your skin and how you treat your skin when you wash.
+Washing regularly can help reduce bacteria on your skin and may prevent or reduce HS flare-ups, which may help ease itchiness.
+Be mindful of the soap or cleansers that you use and how you treat your skin when you wash.

 When choosing a soap or bodywash, look for an antimicrobial option.
-By reducing the amount of bacteria on your skin, you can reduce flare-ups.
+By lowering the amount of bacteria on your skin, you can reduce flare-ups.

 Cleveland Clinic recommends avoiding soaps and cleansers that contain:

 Antiseptic cleansers containing benzoyl peroxide, zinc pyrithione, or chlorhexidine may also help.
-Start by using these just once per week to make sure your skin can tolerate them, as they can dry out the skin.
+These products can dry out the skin, so start by using them just once a week.
 If your skin tolerates the ingredients well and they help your symptoms, move on to daily use.

-Another member reported positive experiences with Dial Gold, a type of antibacterial soap.
-“Yesterday, I bought some Dial Gold.
-Showered with it, and I haven’t itched since,” they wrote.
+Another member reported positive experiences with Dial Gold, an antibacterial soap: “Yesterday, I bought some Dial Gold.
+Showered with it, and I haven’t itched since.”

-Remember, too, that when you’re washing your skin, you’re not sanding a deck.
+Remember that when you’re washing your skin, you’re not sanding a deck.
 Be gentle with the affected areas to avoid triggering inflammation or causing a lesion to burst.
-Washcloths, loofahs, and the like can irritate your skin, so don’t use them — let the soap or cleanser do the work.
+Washcloths, loofahs, and the like can irritate the skin, so don’t use them — let the soap or cleanser do the work.

 After washing, gently pat the affected areas with a clean towel to remove excess moisture.
 Keep the area dry since moisture can worsen HS symptoms.